uddish/zealy-challenge/README.md

-# Getting Started with the Z
+# Getting Started with the Zealy app

 ### `npm start`